 3 hours.
 Behavior of deformable body systems under combinations of external loading is presented.
 Analysis of stress, deformation, strain, failure fatigue, and creep are included.
 Mathematical, graphical, and energy methods are utilized.
+Three lectures and one two-hour laboratory per week.
 Additional course fee is required.

-Prerequisites: ENGM 210 Statics and Dynamics and ENGR 250 Principles of Materials Science.
+Prerequisites: ENGM 210 Statics and Dynamics and ENGR 250 Principles of Materials

+Science.